 A new introduction to virtualization course

-The IT Infrastructure, as we know it today, is fast moving away from being an “On Premises” to a Cloud-based model.
+The IT Infrastructure, as we know it today, is quickly moving away from being an “On Premises” model to a Cloud-based model.
 The benefits of the Cloud are obvious, such as fixed and affordable pricing, scalability, on demand products and services, etc. A critical component of any Cloud platform is that of “Virtualization.”

 What exactly is it?